ptrandev/swift-encoder/README.md

 ## 1. Function

 The purpose of swift-ffmpeg is to simplify and automate the encoding of multiple video files.
-Encoding options are easily accessable by editing the variables within the script.
+Once executed by the user, the script will automatically batch encode video files in a given folder.
+Encoding options are easily accessable by editing the variables within `swift-ffmpeg.sh`.

 ___